microsoft/hands-on-lab-acs-teams/docs/workshop.md

   const client = new PhoneNumbersClient(env["ACS_CONNECTION_STRING"]);
   const numbers = await client.listPurchasedPhoneNumbers();
   let firstNumber;
-  for await (const number of numbers) {
+  // numbers is an async iterable, meaning that only one number is fetched from ACS at a time for await (const number of numbers) {
     firstNumber = number;
     break;